teambit/docs/docs/what-is-bit.md

 building a shared-component economy throughout larger organizations is a game-changer.
 It speeds developments, standardizes your stack, simplifies development and makes sure your brand and UI stays consistent everywhere.

 But... it can be easier said than done.
-Getting developers to adopt your libraries can be hard, as they have to couple themselves a nd their apps to your large project and its development.
+Getting developers to adopt your libraries can be hard, as they have to couple themselves and their apps to your large project and its development.

 Through Bit, your organization's component-economy becomes a collaborative and unified ecosystem build around components and not projects.
 Everyone can share components, discover components, and suggest updates right from their own projects.
 After all, regulation and legalization is better than enforcement right?
 Well, at least if you want to get adoption.

 ## Philosophy

 Components are the building blocks of modern web architectures.
 [Encapsulated and reusable components](https://addyosmani.com/first/) with focused and well-defined APIs let developers build more robust software applications more quickly.

-The major frontend frameworks--[React](https://reactjs.org), [Vue](https://vuejs.org/), and [Angular](https://angular.io)--all share the concept of using component-based architecture to compose state-of-the-art applications.
+The major frontend frameworks - [React](https://reactjs.org), [Vue](https://vuejs.org/), and [Angular](https://angular.io) - all share the concept of using component-based architecture to compose state-of-the-art applications.
 Even browsers themselves are backing components as an inherent feature by supporting the [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard.

 At the same time, Version Control Systems (VCS) and package managers are still revolving around the concept of projects.
 Each project is a single VCS repository and requires a substantial overhead.
 As a result, organizations are aggregating multiple components, and sometimes multiple projects, into a single VCS repository.